7hekaka/newcytosim/doc/compile/index.md

 You should adjust `makefile.inc` to specify the corresponding path:

-	USRLIB := /usr/lib
+	LIBDIR := /usr/lib

-Ensure that no other line changes the value of `USRLIB`.
+Ensure that no other line changes the value of `LIBDIR`.
 For example, this one is commented out with the `#`:

-	#USRLIB := /usr/lib/x86_64-linux-gnu
+	#LIBDIR := /usr/lib/x86_64-linux-gnu

 #### Check if it can read a configuration file: